stephenxs/SONiC/doc/pmon/mlnx-fw-update.md

 1. onie_fw_update add <file>, which add the file into its list pending to be updated. file must be a valid ONIE firmware.
 2. onie_fw_update update, which reboots the switch to ONIE and update firmware previously added, thus the updating procedure being done.

+##### Grub parameter modified by multiple programs
+To trigger the switch to reboot to ONIE onie_fw_update has to modify grub parameters.
+Other operation like `sonic_installer install` also modifies grub parameters.
+If these operations execute interleavingly, some error can occur.
+For example, consider the following sequence:

+    Current booting image is <sonic-image-1>
+    onie_fw_update add <fw-image>
+    sonic_install install <sonic-image-2>
+    onie_fw_update update

+        system reboot to ONIE and do the real firmware update work after update done ONIE try recovering the previous saved boot sequence, which may overwrite update done by sonic_installer install.

+    system reboot to sonic-image-1, teh update done by install lost.

+Example 2:

+    Current booting image is <sonic-image-1>
+    onie_fw_update add <fw-image>
+    sonic_install set_next_image <sonic-image-2>
+    onie_fw_update update
+    system reboot to <sonic-image-1>, the update done by set_next_image lost.

+We will analyse all possible operation and the interleaving sequences.

+1. onie_fw_update add <file>

+        envrionment variable affected:
+            next: set to onie

+2. sonic_installer set_next_boot

+        envrionment variable affected:
+            next: set to next image

+3. sonic_installer set_default or sonic_installer install

+        envrionment variable affected:
+            default: set to newly installed image

+This issue can be resolved if onie_fw_update doesn't affect any envrionment variable used by sonic_installer.
+For example a new variable can be introduced for onie_fw_update.

 ### Open questions
 #### cpld update
 1. We have two ways to update cpld, cpldupdate and onie-fw-update.
 Which way is preferred?
-2. What do file1 and file2 stand for?
-Images for each CPLD?
-Is it necessary to provide both file1 and file2 when update?
-Can one of them be updated independently?

-#### ASIC firmware
-Open questions to be discussed with team & ll team:
-1. Is the only device file having the name convention of "/dev/mst/mt[0-9]{5}_pciconf0" the one that should be fet mlxfwmanager with when updating ASIC firmware?
+2. Is the only device file having the name convention of "/dev/mst/mt[0-9]{5}_pciconf0" the one that should be fet mlxfwmanager with when updating ASIC firmware?

 #### To do list after discussed with team
 1. in terms of cpld updating, which tool is faster and less likely to impact normal service?